Kognit/UWP-FiveThirtyEight-LiveTile/README.md

 # Live-Tile

-All Live-Tile sizes (small, medium, wide, large) are supported and will show the overall confidence scores of the candidates.
+All Live-Tile sizes (small, medium, wide, large) are supported and will show the overall confidence scores for the candidates.

 When the numbers change, a trend will also be displayed.